 viewModelScopeorlifecycleScopein Android — they handle cancellation automatically - Use

-supervisorScopewhen parallel tasks should be independent of each other - Always re-throw
+coroutineScopefor all-or-nothing parallel tasks andsupervisorScopewhen tasks should be independent - Always re-throw

 Coroutines are one of the best things to happen to Android development.
 Once you get comfortable with them, you’ll never want to go back to callbacks or threads.